osdjp-lab/msc-degree-scripts/notes.md

 4. Verification message (print only basename)
 5. Make regeneration of output easy (no duplication, errors, etc.)
 6. Consistency of input checks and argument order (input then output)
+7. In any command always put options first positional arguments last
+8. Split long pipelines with pipe on newline

 ## Debian